Tjmadsen88/Infinite-Plunder/README.md

 I hope this explanation was helpful.
 If you want to read the more in-depth explanation of the terrain-generation process you can do that [here](/TerrainGenerationExplanation.md), and if you want a more thorough explanation of the Game Scene you can do that [over here](/GameSceneExplanation.md).

-I’ve been spending close to five months building this thing, and I’m quite happy with how it has turned out.

 If you’d like, you can find some supplementary information at [my CIKeys website](http://thomasmadsen.cikeys.com/), which includes additional screenshots and a video of the game in action.

 Thank you for reading!